jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 A full ACK could look like: "ACK `fa2f991`, I built, ran tests, tested manually by doing X/Y/Z and reviewed the code and it looks OK, I agree it can be merged."

-The Bitcoin Core merge script currently copies all ACK comments into the merge commit.
-Remember that anything you write in an ACK comment will be in git history forever when the PR is merged.
+The Bitcoin Core merge script currently copies into the merge commit all ACK comments pertaining to the `HEAD` commit at the time of merge.
+Keep in mind that anything you write in an ACK comment that is copied by the merge script will be in git history forever.

 *Don't trust, verify.* Minimize dependance on GitHub in your review process.
 [Pull down the PRs